mpeex/wyoming-hailo-whisper/README.md

 - hostname is the host where the container is running, port is 10600
 - configure HA voice assistant to use `wyoming-hailo-whisper`

-6. If everything works fine, consider using `compose.yaml`
+6. If everything works fine, automate the container execution using `compose.yaml` using portainer or similar.

 **Troubleshooting**